LLC vs. Corporation: How to Choose

 • Ability to establish an advanced management structure (such as the board of directors)

-LLC vs. corporation: main differences
+LLC vs. corporation: Comparison table

 Both offer liability protection.
 Here’s a table showing a few ways that they differ.